pingcap/docs-cn/sync-diff-inspector/sync-diff-inspector-overview.md

 The data of `sbtest`.`sbtest96` is not equal

 The rest of tables are all equal.

+A total of 2 tables have been compared, 0 tables finished, 2 tables failed, 0 tables skipped.
 The patch file has been generated in
         'output/fix-on-tidb2/'
-You can view the comparision details through 'output/sync_diff.log'
+You can view the comparison details through 'output/sync_diff.log'
 ```

 ### Output file